 Stock resources are those that have been examined but cannot be utilised due to technological limitations—for example, hydrogen.

 Although many renewable resources do not regenerate as quickly as others, they are nonetheless vulnerable to overuse and depletion.
 So long as the rate of replenishment/recovery exceeds the rate of consumption, resources are regarded as renewable in terms of human usage.
-When compared to non-renewable resources, they are more easier to restore.
+When compared to non-renewable resources, they are easier to restore.

-Non- renewable resources- Non-renewable materials either take a long time to develop or do not form naturally in the environment.
+Non-renewable resources- Non-renewable materials either take a long time to develop or do not form naturally in the environment.
 The most common resource featured in this category is minerals.
 When the pace of consumption exceeds the rate of replenishment/recovery, resources are considered non-renewable from a human perspective; fossil fuels, for example, fall into this category because their rate of production is exceedingly slow.
 Some resources, such as radioactive elements like uranium, which naturally decay into heavy metals, naturally diminish in quantity without human intervention.
-Metallic minerals can be re-used through recycling, whereas coal and petroleum cannot.
+Metallic minerals can be reused through recycling, whereas coal and petroleum cannot.
 They require millions of years to refill once they've been used out.

 Related Topics Link, |

-Inexhaustible resources: There are lots of these and they cannot be depleted by human consumption.
+Inexhaustible resources: There are lots of these, and they cannot be depleted by human consumption.
 For instance, air, sand, clay, and so on.
 The overpopulation of humanity has an impact on it.

 Biotic resources- flora-fauna, microbes.

-Potential resourcs- petroleum
+Potential resources- petroleum

 Actual resources- woods.